 While we're on trem improvements, you may also notice in the video above that the worst piece of guitar hardware ever conceived of (the "spring claw") is missing.
 I use the Schaller Sure Claw instead, which is superior in every way.

 Acoustic-electric guitars often offer a built-in tuning solution integrated right into the body of the instrument, but achieving this with a solidbody electric guitar is tougher.
 Probably the most common approach to on-board tuning with an electric guitar is the clip-on variety of tuners.
 They work great but personally I think they're a little clunky, and I don't particularly want my audience seeing it on the headstock.

 My solution is to add a mounting cavity to the TEN32 Headstock Plate for this unique D'Addario micro tuner.
 The best part?
 Line of sight goes under your hand, so you're not blocking your own view of the tuner.

 If you're not familiar, the idea is to eliminate the small wood screws most cavity covers employ so you don't need a screwdriver to remove the cover for access to whatever is behind it.
 I also like it because it eliminates another destructive fastener, and you don't have to worry about losing those tiny screws anymore either.
 This is not my idea - plenty of other builders do magnetic cavity covers, but I don't know anyone else who makes them out of handsome carbon fiber reinforced epoxy.
 Any other color you want is available, but since carbon fiber tints epoxy black/grayish other colors may mean I have to exclude the carbon fiber.

-Up next, lets talk about pricing, transparency, and how to purchase.
+Up next, lets talk about transparency and pricing.